ucisharadlab/benchmark/README.md

 Benchmark can be configured to compare a certain set of databases and mappings and other features such as report generation, through a configuration file `benchmark.ini` situated at `<$basedir/src/main/resources/`.
 For each database to be benchmarked update the connection information present at `<$basedir/src/main/resources/$database/$database.properties` file.
+To finetune the benchmark further check [this file](https://github.com/ucisharadlab/benchmark/blob/master/src/main/java/edu/uci/ics/tippers/execution/Benchmark.java) and make changes accordingly.

 <h3>Example Configuration file</h3>